AdriaVH/karaokeList/README.md

-To use the code you will need to do an npm install at the folder BACK and another one at the folder FRONT.
+Web app for Mobile use of a List of the current Karaoke Songs on the directory

-Afterwards a npm run dev at FRONT folder and npm start at BACK folder
+3 views where you can search, look up the list and show